-Proposal: As a default the current directed sardine-anchovy trade-off will be used.
-[AGREED]
+Proposal: As a default the current directed sardine-anchovy trade-off will be used, although other options may be considered at a later stage.

-- The current risk definitions are: - risk_s the probability that adult sardine biomass falls below the average adult sardine biomass over November 1991 and November 1994 at least once during the projection period of 20 years. - $risk_A$ the probability that adult anchovy biomass falls below 10% of the average adult anchovy biomass between November 1984 and November 1999 at least once during the projection period of 20 years.
+• The current risk definitions are:

+- the probability that adult sardine biomass falls below the average adult sardine biomass over November 1991 and November 1994 at least once during the projection period of 20 years.

+risk_A - the probability that adult anchovy biomass falls below 10% of the average adult anchovy biomass between November 1984 and November 1999 at least once during the projection period of 20 years.